 How to get around Barcelona

-Depending on how long you stay in the Catalan capital, it is worth buying a T-10 ticket (10 trips) for € 10.20.
+Depending on how long you stay in the Catalan capital, it is worth buying a T-Casual ticket (10 trips) for € 11.35.
 (It’s already worth it for 6 or more trips!)
-If you take the train to/from the airport, there are already 2 trips used, and you can also share the T-10 ticket with other people.
+If you take the train to/from the airport, there are already 2 trips used.

 There are also day passes that can be useful if you don’t have much time to walk from one place to another or you don’t feel like walking.
 You can purchase them online here or at the ticket machines at the airport or Metro Station.